netreconlab/ParseCareKit/README.md

 ## Synchronizing Your Data
 Assuming you are already familiar with [CareKit](https://github.com/carekit-apple/CareKit) (look at their documentation for details).
 Using ParseCareKit is simple, especially if you are using `OCKStore` out-of-the-box.
 If you are using a custom `OCKStore` you will need to subclass and write some additional code to synchronize your care-store with parse-server.

-### Using vector clocks aka CareKits Clock (`ParseRemoteSynchronizationManager`)
+### Using vector clocks aka CareKit's KnowledgeVector (`ParseRemoteSynchronizationManager`)

 ParseCareKit stays synchronized with the `OCKStore` by leveraging `OCKRemoteSynchronizable`.
-I recommend having this as a singleton, as it can handle all syncs from the carestore from here.
+I recommend having this as a singleton, as it can handle all syncs from the carestore.
 An example is below:

 ```swift
 /*Use Clock and OCKRemoteSynchronizable to keep data synced.